StanfordVL/OmniGibson/docs/tutorials/using_macros.md

     ```

 ## Setting Values
 Macros can be set like any other python value, and utilize the same convention for accessing as stated above.
 However, a key caveat is that once a macro is read, it **cannot** be set.
 This is to guarantee consistent runtime performance and avoid silent bugs due to macros being updated but not read by relevant downstream use cases.
-For example, `gm.HEADLESS` is read when `og.launch()` is called to start up the **OmniGibson** application, and cannot be modified afterward.
+For example, `gm.HEADLESS` is read when `og.launch()` or `og.Environment()` is called to start up the **OmniGibson** application, and cannot be modified afterward.
 If there was no guard in place, setting this macro after **OmniGibson** is launched would result in an inconsistency between the observed state (i.e.: the mode requested when **OmniGibson** was originally launched) and the read state (modified value of `gm.HEADLESS`).
-In general, we recommend setting all macros *before* `og.launch()` is called.
+In general, we recommend setting all macros *before* `og.launch()` or `og.Environment()` is called.
 We provide an example snippet of code below:

 ??? code "set_macros.py"
     ``` python linenums="1"